cantalupo555/qbittorrent-backup-linux/README.md

 Backup your qBitorrent client and restore anytime.
 All settings, statistics and torrent list will be saved.

+**This script works with qBittorrent installed via package manager and Flatpak.**

 First, get the script and make it executable:

 ```bash